© 2016 Lynn Abbott

 Clearly, I love my dog; I want what is best for him.

-And although I am only an imperfect, human master, Bentley watches for me.
-When I go out, he eagerly awaits my return.
+Although I am only an imperfect, human master, Bentley eagerly awaits my homecoming.

 He listens for the rumble of my Jeep.
 He recognizes the click of the key in the entry door.

-Thus, when I come home after a long day, I must push past my ecstatic pup who stands, nose to the door, and wags his body in delight over my return.
+Thus, when I come home after a long day, I must push past the ecstatic pup that stands, nose to the door, and wags his body in absolute delight.

 I smile to think of it.

-Without a doubt, I also long to rejoice in the Master’s return.
+Without a doubt, I also look for my Master’s return.

-Jesus told his listeners that all became sleepy, and dozed off.
+Jesus told his listeners that all the brides became sleepy, and dozed off.
 At midnight, a call came, “Behold, the bridegroom!
 Come out to meet him!”

 And the unprepared missed their groom.
 Five were focused; five were distracted.

-Jesus concluded his teaching with this simple application, “Be on the alert then, for you do not know the day nor the hour,” (Matthew 25:13).
+Jesus concluded His teaching with this simple application, “Be on the alert then, for you do not know the day or the hour,” (Matthew 25:13).

 Choose.
-Yeah, grace doesn’t require that we serve the Sovereign God, the great I AM, (John 8:58).
+That’s right: grace doesn’t require that we serve the Sovereign God, the great I AM, (John 8:58).

-Yes, my dog has taught me a lot.
+My dog certainly has taught me a lot.
 But what I’ve learned about following the Master, our Savior-God, means most to me.

 my Lord and Bridegroom,